Your company values are defined by the worst behaviors permitted within your business.

 The VP of North America IT spoke up “That isn’t fair to judge us on a Request ticket.
 It probably is from someone who wants a gold-plated software system that we can’t afford.”

 “Then why is it still in the ticketing system after all these years?” replied Elliot.
 “You said in your slide deck that you’re fully compliant with ITIL standards.
 Therefore dispositioning of the ticket should have happened long ago.
 However, in your defense, Request tickets are often debatable.
 What are not debatable are Incident tickets; meaning that something is broken and needs to be fixed.
 Again, you’re an ITIL IT team, so you likely have Severity Levels 1, 2, 3, and 4.
 Regardless of severity level, no Incident ticket should be older than a month, correct?”

 Leah spoke up “Our oldest Incident ticket is 2 years, 11 months, and 7 days old.”

 “But, that has to be an extreme exception.” said the CISO.

 Leah replied “Actually, I started making a Pareto chart of Incident tickets by month old.
 We have 41 Incident tickets over 35 months old.”

 “What?!” exclaimed the CIO.

 Elliot continued, “Here’s the thing.
 You need to earn the right to talk about strategy.
-The only way you earn the right is by developing your problem solving behaviors.
-First you will become fluent at solving small problems, like old tickets.
+The only way you earn the right is by developing your problem-solving behaviors.
+First, you will become fluent in solving small problems, like old tickets.
 Later, you will earn the right to solve bigger problems, like a multi-year strategy.
 If you can’t fix small problems in your tactics, then what makes you think you can solve big strategic problems?”

 Backlogs of work are not just an IT concept.
 They may include small tasks, projects, programs, portfolios, and even multi-year strategic initiatives.
 With that in mind, what’s the oldest anchor in your backlog that is nullifying your strategy?